oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

  localhost/oracle/rac-storage-server:latest
 ```

-To check the Oracle RAC storage container and services creation logs, you can run a `tail` command on the Container logs.
+To check the Oracle RAC storage container and services creation logs, you can run a `tail` command on the Podman logs.
 It should take approximately 10 minutes to create the racnode-storage container service.

 ```bash
 podman exec racnode-storage tail -f /tmp/storage_setup.log